 Bottom Aerators Versus Surface Aerators

-Some applications may require surface aerators and circulators, such as fish farming, where de-stratifying the water column is not desired.
+Some applications may require surface aerators, such as fish farming, where de-stratifying the water column is not desired.
 However, we can provide bottom aeration which only targets the hypolimnion.
 The importance of choosing bottom versus surface aerators is that the oxygen transfer rate is usually higher.
 Also as bubbles break the surface tension, oxygen found in the atmosphere can be transferred to exposed water.
 We can help you decide which system is best for your application.

 Our Mission Statement as Leaders in Water Aeration: